-The average job seeker in India applies to 5 to 10 jobs a day on Naukri by hand.
-Naukri caps manual applies at 50 a day anyway, and each one eats 10 minutes of pasting the same CTC, notice period, and screening answers.
-The way past that math is not typing faster.
-It is applying to your matching roles early in the day, in bulk, on a schedule, so you reach 100+ relevant jobs without spending the evening on it.
+The average job seeker in India applies to 5 to 10 jobs a day on Naukri by hand, and each one eats about 10 minutes of pasting the same CTC, notice period, and screening answers.
+Reaching 100 a day is not a typing-speed problem.
+It is a sequencing problem: tight filters, bulk selection where Naukri allows it, and the rest spread across the morning on a schedule.

 I built ApplyCove after my own job hunt, so I will be upfront: I once timed my applications and it was 8 minutes each, most of it re-typing things I had typed an hour earlier.
 So this is the version I wish someone had handed me.